 Additionally, buffalos are expert swimmers, able to cross bodies of water, giving them more freedom to navigate diverse terrain.
 Read on for many more buffalo facts.

 You might think that buffalos and bison are the same animals, but they are distinct species.
-The American bison inhabits the grasslands of North and South America, while the buffalo lives in Africa and Asia.
-For instance, you can find them in sub-Saharan Africa.
+The American bison, also sometimes called the American buffalo, inhabits the grasslands of North and South America, while the buffalo live in sub-Saharan Africa and Asia.

 Wild bison have a distinctive hump at their shoulders, a large head, and short horns.
 On the other hand, African and Asian buffalos, also known as Cape buffalo and water buffalo, have large curved horns.
 Various African buffaloes also exist, like the forest buffalo, the West African savanna buffalo, and the Central Africa savanna buffalo.

 Unlike bison, buffalos do not have a hump and are well-suited for marshy areas.
 Regarding temperament, African buffalo can be unpredictable and dangerous, while Asian buffalos are generally docile.

 Similarly, American bison are typically peaceful unless provoked.
 A symbol of the Great Plains, American bison roam widely across North America, with a notable population found within South Dakota across its sweeping grasslands and rolling hills.
 Just like the Bald Eagle, the American Bison stands as a proud icon of America.

 The African buffalo is one of the largest land mammals2, weighing up to 2,866 pounds or 1,300 kilograms.
 Moreover, the common buffalo stands 1.7 meters tall and measures 3.4 meters long.
 Its features help it survive the rigors of its environment.

 For example, the male buffalo's horns stretch 1.5 meters from tip to tip.
 When facing predators like lions, the buffalo defends itself with its horns, goring and flipping its attackers.